 Jake’s Field of Dreams will be universally inclusive, meaning it is designed to remove physical and social barriers so all children, both with and without disabilities or critical illnesses, can play together.
 The sports-themed project is inspired by Jake Vollmer, a young sports fan who was diagnosed with Duchenne Muscular Dystrophy, a disease that weakened his muscles.
+Those who would like to help install the playground are asked to register online.
+For more information, call 636-332-9236.

 Heartland Park is located at 100 William Dierberg Dr., Wentzville, MO.